Lester-723/Data-Analytics-Projects-/README.md

 ### The process of Data Analysis is divided into three sections

-> First Section of this project involves the statistical representation o and Data cleaning
+> First Section of this project involves the statistical representation and Data cleaning

 > The Second section involves adding necessary calculated fields in order to generate more insights